aduranb/number_pi/README.md

 ## Installation
 Clone this repository and change directory to the correspondent folder.

-Then type the following on the command line to calculate the first 50 decimals of pi.
+Then type the following on the command line to calculate the first 50 decimals of π.

 ```
 python3